sbroenne/plugin.video.nhkworldtv/readme.md

 ## Overview

-NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi in the highest possible quality (1080p).
+NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi in the highest possible quality (1080p) where available.

-Tested on Kodi 18.6 and 19 with the default Estuary skin.
+Tested on Kodi 18.6+ and 19 with the default Estuary skin.

+## How-to Install

+# Kodi 18 / Leia (current Kodi version)

+You can install the plugin by installing the [NHK World TV Development Repository ZIP file](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne/repository.sbroenne-0.0.12.zip).
+The plug-in will auto-update itself regularly from this repo.

 ### Video Quality